Eye of Cat: Notes

-The dedication page reads "To Joe Leaphorn and Jim Chee", two Navajo Tribal Police characters in detective stories by Tony Hillerman.
-Zelazny took much inspiration from Hillerman's stories of Navajo life and culture.
+The dedication page reads "To Joe Leaphorn, Jimmy Chee and Tony Hillerman."
+Leaphorn and Chee are Navajo Tribal Police officers in mystery novels written by Hillerman.
+Zelazny took significant inspiration from those books, rich as they are in Navajo life and culture.
 Hillerman repaid the compliment by having one of his characters reading a Zelazny novel while on a stakeout.

-The creature "Cat" is referred to as a Torglind Metamorph, last of its kind from a planet long since destroyed when its star went nova.
+The creature "Cat" is referred to as a Torglind Metamorph, the last of its species from a planet destroyed long ago when its star went nova.
 The alien's plight parallels that of Billy Singer, who has become displaced from his people and traditions.

-The book also contains several long cosmogonic poems with many beings from the Navajo pantheon in as characters.
+The book contains several long cosmogonic poems that feature beings from the Navajo pantheon as characters.

 Eye of Cat was nominated for the 1983 Locus Award.